yamenzk/rua/dashboard/docs/documentation.md

 - Uses to render the section's header (label, description, collapse button if collapsible).
 - Parses itemBlock.\_sectionElements for column breaks (isColumnBreak) to create a grid layout (using getGridClasses).
 - Columns are typically rendered as PrimeReactCard components.
-- For each field within a column, it calls the renderFieldItem prop (which is the renderFieldDisplay from UniversalDocViewer or renderFormField from UniversalDocEditor), passing the field's schema, docData, and customComponentContext.
+- For each field within a column, it calls the renderFieldItem prop (which is the renderFieldDisplay from DocViewer or renderFormField from DocEditor), passing the field's schema, docData, and customComponentContext.

 #### **5.2.5.** CustomItemRenderer.jsx